MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ## Key design strategies

+Critical flows refer to the key user flows for customers or the system and data flows for operations that are crucial to the workload functionality.
+These flows can include actions such as user registrations, sign-ins, product purchases, accessing pages behind a paywall, or any other key path or process within your workload.

-Typically, critical flows significantly affect the user experience or business operations.
+Critical flows significantly affect the user experience or business operations.
 Critical flows have higher performance targets and service-level agreements than noncritical flows.
 Where resources are limited, noncritical flows should yield resource usage to critical flows.
-Align the flow priority with workload business models or connect the priority to business outcomes.
+You need to identify, monitor, and prioritize all flows before isolating and optimizing critical flows.

-### Identify critical flows
+### Identify all flows

-Critical flows refer to the key user flows for customers or the system and data flows for operations that are crucial to the workload functionality.
-These flows can include actions such as user registrations, sign-ins, product purchases, accessing pages behind a paywall, or any other key path or process within your workload.
-To identify critical flows, complete these tasks:

-#### Map the flows

-If you have already completed the analysis in [RE:02 Reliability - Identify and prioritize user and system flows](../reliability/identify-flows.md) you can use the existing mapping as a basis for the following.
-You may assess slightly different values for the criticality or priority as it relates to Performance Efficienty.
-You may note that some System Flows from RE:02 need to be split into a combination of System Flows and Data Flows.
-This is an important distinction for Performance Efficiency to identify critical workload components that may need different resource allocations.

-Mapping flows refers to the process of identifying and outlining the paths or sequences of user interaction within a workload.
-It also includes understanding the interdependencies between its components or services.
-This mapping provides a visual representation of how different components interact to support user actions.
-By mapping the flows, you gain clarity on the user journey.
-Mapping makes it easier to pinpoint crucial interactions and dependencies that are important for functionality.

-Identify the paths or sequences of user interaction within your workload.
-Map the dependencies between components or services within your application.
-Understand how these components interact to support the user flows.
-Also map the flows and identify the paths or sequences of user interaction within your application.
-To map the flows, you can use flowcharts, user journey maps, and prototyping tools.
+The first step in prioritizing the performance of critical flows is identifying all the flows within your workload.
+Flow identification involves systematically mapping and understanding every user interaction, internal process, and movement of data within a workload.
+The focus here is on understanding the performance metrics and potential impact on workload performance.

+By dissecting the workload into discrete flows, you can find performance bottlenecks, inefficient resource utilization, and opportunities for performance optimization.
+This foundational knowledge is vital for effectively prioritizing which flows are critical and thus require focused performance optimization strategies.

+For more detailed steps on how to identify all workload flows, see [Identify and prioritize user and system flows](../reliability/identify-flows.md).
+You can use the resulting flow mapping as a basis for prioritizing the performance of critical flows.

-#### Monitor flow metrics
+### Monitor flow metrics

-Monitoring flow metrics involves consistently observing and recording performance-related measurements of user flows within a workload.
-These metrics provide insights into aspects like response times, error rates, and throughput.
-By focusing on these metrics, you can identify and prioritize the most vital user flows, ensuring optimal performance and user satisfaction.
+Having identified all flows within your workload, the next step is collect performance metrics on each flow and monitor those metrics.
+These provide insights into response times, error rates, and throughput.
+The goal is to consistently observe and record performance-related metrics to further refine your understanding of each flow's impact on workload performance.
 To monitor flow metrics, you can use the following tools to collect data:

 - *Analytic and tracking tools*: These tools provide insights into user behavior and interactions within your application.
 By analyzing user data, you can identify the most common flows, bottlenecks, or potential issues.

 - *Application performance monitoring (APM) tools*: Use APM tools to monitor the performance of your application and track how flows run.
 These tools provide visibility into response times, errors, and other performance metrics, allowing you to identify critical flows and optimize their performance.

 - *Logging and debugging tools*: Use these tools to capture and analyze logs and debug information while your application runs.
 Review logs and debugging information to trace how flows are running and identify issues or errors.

-#### Prioritize flows
+### Prioritize flows

-Prioritizing flows involves evaluating each flow's importance in relation to the performance or efficiency of your workload's main objectives.
-Effective flow prioritization ensures that the most important user interactions and business processes receive the necessary resources and attention.
-It optimizes the user experience and workload efficiency.
+With the flows identified and performance data, you can begin prioritizing the flows.
+Prioritizing flows involves evaluating the performance impact of each flow and its over all criticality.
+Effective flow prioritization ensures that the most important flows receive the resources needed before less critical flows.
+It's a fundamental strategy for improving performance efficiency.
 To prioritize flows in your application, consider these steps:

-- *Assess flows*: Begin by evaluating the significance of each flow in your application.
-Consider factors like actual usage, alignment with business goals, user effects, and the potential consequences of poor performance or efficiency.
+- *Identify business impact*: Begin by evaluating the significance of each flow in your workload.
+Consider alignment with business goals, user impact, and the consequences of poor performance.
 For example, a free tier might receive more traffic than a paid tier, but the paid tier might be more critical to your business objectives.

-- *Analyze performance data*: Dive deep into the performance metrics associated with each flow.
+- *Analyze performance data*: Analyze the performance metrics associated with each flow.
 Look for patterns, anomalies, or standout metrics that can provide insights into the flow's efficiency and importance.
-Metrics such as user satisfaction, conversion rates, and revenue generation can be revealing.

-- *Evaluate business impact and cost*: Evaluate business impact and relative cost of performance for each flow.
-Scaling some flows will be negligible to the overall cost of your solution, but may provide a greatly improved user experience.
-Other flows may be very costly when overprovisioned.
-Each flow should be classified by a pair of values that capture both of these aspects.
-A flow that greatly improves the user experience or business throughput, but which is also a primary driver of the workload cost might be "High - High", and a different flow that is important to the user experience but represents only a negigible portion of the cost could be "Medium - Low".
+For example, system flows with significant usage is likely an important flow.

-- *Prioritize flows*: Based on your comprehensive assessment and data analysis, prioritize the flows and identify critical flows.
-Flow with a **High** business impact or **High** cost impact are likely candidates for inclusion in your list of critical flows.
-Allocate resources and attention to those flows that are essential for optimal user experience or significant business outcomes.
-Especially focus on flows with high user traffic or flows that have a direct effect on revenue generation.
+- *Assign criticality rating*: Based on the business impact and performance indicators, you should prioritize the flows.
+Use criticality ratings of "High", "Medium", and "Low".
+Flows with a significant business impact or high performance demand should receive a "High" criticality rating.
+These flows are your critical flows.
+Focus on flows with high user traffic or have a direct effect on revenue generation.
+The following table provides examples of critical and noncritical flows.

 | Critical flows | Noncritical flows |
 |-|-|